SSRS ESOMAR 28

 Context: Being certified may require the supplier to perform tasks in a pre-determined manner and document procedures that should be followed.

+SSRS is an ISO 27001 certified company.
 SSRS maintains high project quality standards by following rigorous guidelines for sample design, questionnaire programming, quality control, data processing and reporting, as well as weighting post data collection.

 SSRS uses Confirmit software and data warehousing solution for SSRS Opinion Panel.
 Confirmit is the world’s leading provider of survey and reporting software, delivering the most complete and robust market research platform available.
-Confirmit is a sophisticated web-based data collection tool with capabilities to deliver tailored, fully-branded, and highly-structured surveys for all types of feedback and market research programs.
+Confirmit is a sophisticated web-based data collection tool with capabilities to deliver tailored, fully branded, and highly structured surveys for all types of feedback and market research programs.

 - Survey Design: Easily create custom-branded surveys that accommodate any level of complexity.